OctaDist/OctaDist.github.io/development.md

 The source code of OctaDist is maintained on Github version control system.
 Both  master revision and nightly development build have being tested and deployed on [Travis CI](https://travis-ci.org/), a continuous integration service.

-Matplotlib library is used for plotting the graph and displaying the molecule and octahedral structure. <br/>

 ### Contribution

 To give a contribution on program development, please pull request on [the OctaDist Github](https://github.com/OctaDist/OctaDist). <br/>